TRADE MARKETING DEFINITION

 Trade marketing is the process of marketing a manufacturer’s products or services to distributors and retailers, who then go on to range the product in retail stores or online and sell to the consumer.
 It is a form of B2B marketing that requires trade marketing professionals to ensure the product or service is the most attractive proposition to the retailer as possible.

-What Does A Trade Marketing Manager Do?
+Trade Marketing Manager job description

 Imagine a manufacturer has developed a product it aims to sell in retail stores or online.